Li Ziqi (vlogger): Personal life

 Li lives with her grandmother, who occasionally appears in videos, in the countryside of Mianyang in Southwest China's Sichuan.
 When Li was in fifth grade, her grandfather died.
 As a result, her grandmother was unable to pay for her education, and Li dropped out of school at the age of 14 to work in the city.
-She worked several jobs, including being a waitress (2016–2017), a disc jockey (2007–2013), and a singer (2006–2007).
+She worked several jobs, including being a singer (2006–2007), a disc jockey (2007–2013), and a waitress (2016–2017).
 In 2012, she moved back to take care of her grandmother, who was sick at that time.

-At the start, Li sold agricultural products on Taobao as a way to earn a living before moving on to be a blogger.
+At the start, Li sold agricultural products on Taobao as a way to earn a living before moving on to be a vlogger.

 Li initially did all photography and editing by herself.
 As she gained popularity and experience, she produced her videos with the help of a personal assistant and a videographer.

+On the reality show I Am The Cooking God, Li described her ideal lifestyle as "working at sunrise and resting at sunset, [enjoying] purely natural food and the simplest lifestyle like in ancient times."